PredictLand/PL-TEC-PLPipes/README.md

 * `output` (optional): Final output files generated can go here.

-* `venv` (optional): Even if `plpipes` does not depend on it, we recomend to use a virtual environment for the project whit that name.
+* `venv` (optional): Even if `plpipes` does not depend on it, we recommend to use a virtual environment for the project whit that name.

 ## The main script